-Participants may borrow a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50 percent of their vested account balance.
+Participants may borrow a minimum of \$1,000 up to a maximum amount of equal to the lesser of \$50,000 or 50 percent of their vested account balance.
 Loan transactions are treated as a transfer to (from) the investment fund from (to) the participant loan fund.
 Loan terms range from one to five years or up to ten years for the purchase of a primary residence.
 The loans are secured by the balance in the participant's account and bear interest at the current prime rate plus one percent.
 Principal and interest are paid ratably through payroll deductions.

-At December 31, 2012 and 2011, the Plan had loans outstanding from participants totaling \$1,094,242 and \$1,260,943, respectively.
-The loans have interest rates ranging from 4% to 10.25% and mature through 2021.
+At December 31, 2013 and 2012, the Plan had loans outstanding from participants totaling \$1,169,198 and \$1,094,242, respectively.
+The loans have interest rates ranging from 4% to 10.25% and mature through 2023.
 The unpaid balance of any loan is immediately payable upon termination of employment and may be offset against the participant's vested account.